 Keep on the lookout for distracted drivers.

-It’s apparent when someone doesn’t have their eyes on the road—slight swerving and not using signals can be a clear sign that someone doesn’t fully have their eyes on the road.
+It’s apparent when someone doesn’t have their eyes on the road—slight swerving and not using signals can be clear signs that the driver is either impaired or not paying 100% attention.

 Especially in the winter, when inclement conditions can cause anyone to unexpectedly slide out of control, it’s important to keep an eye on the others driving around you.